Make Him Feel Welcome with Chic Points

 For institution, I think it is important to regulate clothing to maintain the company, school, or group’s image.
 Anytime you apply to enter any institution like a university, you become an student-ambassador or, in general, a representative.
-Save the short shorts and stylish tops for a sunny day at the beach.posted almost 2 years ago
+Save the short shorts and stylish tops for a sunny day at the beach.posted about 2 years ago

 I think it’s ridiculous that a university would be requiring a dress code like the one you speak of.
 For one, you are all adults who are PAYING to go to that school.
 I can understand that you are representatives of the school, but really it just comes down to sexism and the idea that women are all walking this fine line between saint and slut.
 A short skirt is not a sign that a girl is going to get drunk and take off her top, nor is it a sign that she is dumb or not focused on school.